Ryan Deiss Helps Us Sell a CVO Marketing Funnel

 Once we’ve got a customer in mind, we can offer to help them.
 They might have a ton of ideas on what they want to do.
 But the reality is that there are only a few things that will work.

 4. Start at the end – Return Path

 Smart agencies, businesses and funnel builders start at the end.
 They’ll work out how they can get current customers to buy again.

 Use the Ryan Deiss Funnel Blueprint here and use the value pitch to get your clients on board.

 We need to move back up the value chain and start positioning more products and services to customers and subscribers.
 A customer is a customer is a customer.
 Once they’ve bought once, what can we help them with again?

 You’re going to need to tell your clients to produce more products if they don’t have them already.
 If they do have more products and services, we’re going to need to create sales content and communications to get them there.

-Ryan’s CVO Funnel Sales Playbook here have the stages you need to execute and the pitch you’re going to deliver to your customer to get them on board.
+Ryan’s Funnel Blueprint here has the stages you need to execute and the pitch you’re going to deliver to your customer to get them on board.
 This is more work on their behalf and that can be tough.